La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le prenu ba co'i tavla mi**
 > _The people will have talked to me._

 The relative order of time-related particles is important.
-In **ca co'i** we first say something happens in present (**ca**), then we state that in this present time the described event has been completed (**co'i**).
-Only when using this order we get Present Perfect tense.
+In **ca co'i** we first say something happens in present (**ca**), then we state that in this present time, the described event has been completed (**co'i**).
+Only when using this order do we get the Present Perfect tense.

 ### Modal terms.
 Intervals: ‘_during_’ — «**ze'a**»

-Another series of modal particles emphasizes that events happened during an interval:
+Another series of modal particles emphasizes that events happen during an interval:

 ze'i
 : for a short time